chefsplate/groove-to-helpscout-migration-tool/README.md

 Update config/services.php to use your API keys and your default HelpScout mailbox.

+Ensure mailbox names within HelpScout correspond to the same mailbox names as Groove.
+A check will be made before syncing tickets.

 ### Within HelpScout

 Create all of your agent (team, user & mailbox) accounts in HelpScout first.
 Our tool will need to map the Groove agent